Every time I meditate I end up in Costcutter.

 I recently lit a candle ready to sit and be present.
 One minute I’m sat on the floor cross-legged listening to my breathing, the next minute I’m in Costcutter.
 I unexpectedly got an overwhelming craving for a Toblerone and it was impossible to concentrate on anything else, other than my need to shove a Toblerone into my gob as quickly as possible.

-I know mediating and being mindful will bring so much to my life and make me more focused, but what do you do if you can’t even focus on the one thing that will help you become focused?
-I thought being present would help reduce stress but now I’m panicking.
+I know meditating and being mindful will bring so much to my life and make me more focused, but what do you do if you can’t even focus on the one thing that will help you become focused?
+I thought to be present would help reduce stress but now I’m panicking.

-I joined a group meditation to ensure I couldn’t just wonder off to Costcutter, I made it though the full hour but spent most of it devising a plan to ensure that when I leave I will make it to Costcutter in time to buy a bottle of wine before it closes.
+I joined a group meditation to ensure I couldn’t just wander off to Costcutter, I made it through the full hour but spent most of it devising a plan to ensure that when I leave I will make it to Costcutter in time to buy a bottle of wine before it closes.
 Thankfully I didn’t make it.

 So far the only thing I can say that has worked for me is the App Insight Timer.
 They have thousands of guided meditations which are great if like me when meditating you end up Costcutter.
 Other good apps are Headspace, Calm and Buddhify.

 Insight Timer App: https://insighttimer.com